Makes 40-50 cookies, depending on the size of your cutters. For this recipe, you will need 2 sizes of heart-shaped cookie cutters.

 powdered sugar for dusting

-Process toasted, skinned hazelnuts in your food processor and finely grind.
-Combine hazelnut, almond and all purpose flours plus baking powder, cinnamon, cloves and salt.
-Set aside.
+Plop the hazelnuts in your food processor and finely grind.
+Combine hazelnut, almond, and all-purpose flours plus baking powder, cinnamon, cloves, and salt.

-Cream together butter and sugar until light and fluffy – this will take a few minutes.
-Add four eggs, one at a time, combining well after each addition, scraping down the sides of the bowl as needed to make sure all of your ingredients are incorporated.
+In a stand mixer (or handheld beaters), cream together butter and sugar until light and fluffy – this will take a few minutes.
+Add 4 eggs, one at a time, combining well after each addition (and scraping down the sides of the bowl) to make sure all of your ingredients are incorporated.

 Reduce mixer speed to low and add the dry ingredients until just combined.
 Divide the dough into 8 equal parts, flatten into rounds and individually wrap them in plastic wrap.
-Chill until firm, about an hour and up to a day.
-Beyond a day, just freeze up your dough and defrost when you are ready to roll out your cookies!
+Chill until firm (about an hour) or plop in the fridge for tomorrow.
+(Beyond a day, just freeze the dough and defrost when you are ready to roll out the cookies!)